EdDataScienceEES/tutorial-ChiantiRuan/index.md

 -   **3.1 One-sample t-test**: Test if a mean differs from a hypothetical value.
 -   **3.2 Independent t-test**: Compare means between two independent groups.
 -   **3.3 Paired t-test**: Compare means of paired data (e.g., repeated measures).

-#### <a href="#section4"> 4.
-Chi-squared Test</a>

--   Assess independence between categorical variables.
--   Create contingency tables to summarize relationships.
--   Perform the test to determine significance.

 #### <a href="#section5"> 5.
 Visualizing Results</a>